aliclark/gnocchi/README.md

  * The packet must be signed by a key belonging to the client
  * Each packet can only be used for one knock on a daemon (due to counter increment)
  * Each knock limits its scope to the IP pairs of the communication
+ * Each knock limits its scope to the public key of the daemon

 Defense in depth (implemented):
  * Packet content is encrypted and length randomized to make the